alanng10/class-lang/Docue/Article/Type/a.md

 Type board button index table is type index.
 Type index is most general and most level type index.
 Type index is did.

+Type is park type.

+Type has park worth.

+Type has park value.

+Type has park benefit.

+Type has park marry.

+Type has park land.

+Type has park arch.

+Type has park arch worth.

+Type has park kind.

+Type has park kind worth.

+Type has park kind value.

+Type has park kind benefit.

+Type has park kind marry.

+Type has park kind land.

+Type has park kind arch.

+Type has park kind arch worth.